mobily-enterprises/js-kit/guide.md

 * A way to call hooks and get their results.
 This happens using the module [https://github.com/mercmobily/EventEmitterCollector](EventEmitterCollector), which basically allows you to emit an event, and then get each listener to (asynchronously) return a result.

 * An easy way to assign a configuration object.
 This happens using the module [https://github.com/mercmobily/deepobject](DeepObject) around a "config" variable.
-So, you can write things like `hotplate.config.get( 'hotDojoAdd.dojoUrl' )` or, more excitingly, `hotplate.config.set('hotCoreAuth.strategies.facebook.clientID', 9999999999);`.
+So, you can write things like `hotplate.config.get( 'hotClientDojo/dojoUrl' )` or, more excitingly, `hotplate.config.set('hotCoreAuth.strategies.facebook.clientID', 9999999999);`.

 That's it.
 Hotplate itself is only 25 lines.
 The modules that come with it, however, do everything.

 Some of the modules are considered "core" -- they all start with `hotCoreXXX`.
 They provide basic functionality for any "software as a service".
-Other modules are not part of core: for example the `hotDojoXXX` modules offer functionalities to use Dojo within Hotplate.
+Other modules are not part of core: for example the `hotClientDojo` module offers functionalities to use Dojo within Hotplate.

 ## A note on the shown examples